 When you unlock their potential, Twitter and Instagram can be some of the most powerful social networks out there for your restaurant.
 The sites offer huge potential for exposure to new fans, can help your content go “viral” if used correctly, and ultimately have become mainstays for any business owner trying to remain competitive in the digital age.
 But all that being said, they can also be harder to use than Facebook, and might have a steeper learning curve.
 So, building on the information we have shared about these sites in the past, here are 5 more tips for marketing your restaurant on Instagram and Twitter.

 1. Be Consistent with Hash Tags

-If you’ve been following our posts on social media, you will remember that food hashtags are huge and that smart business owners often create their own hashtag campaigns.
+If you’ve been following our posts on social media, you will remember that food hashtags are huge and that smart business owners often hashtag campaigns.
 But taking it back a step, it should be emphasized that hashtags won’t catch on if you don’t use them regularly.
 If you spend the time to research the best hashtags for your business, make sure to use them!
 And keep using them, so your followers will take part in your hashtag campaigns.
 When you do, you will see your hashtag efforts take off, and see your accounts gain a lot of traction.

 2. Interact with Fans

 Your fans will probably interact with you on Twitter and Instagram if they are tech savvy and enjoy your restaurant, and may “tweet” at you or tag your business in their Instagram photos.
 When this happens, have some fun and interact back!
 A simple “thanks for the follow!” might turn a casual browser into a longtime fan.
 Let your personality shine through, and respond to as many fans as you can on twitter, and your following will grow.
 If you don’t interact with fans, you may see your followers fall off, as people may think your pages are “dead” or inactive.
 By responding to fans, you not only come off as personable, but show your appreciation and keep your fanbase happy!